wu-hongjun/wu-hongjun/README.md

 <p>
   <samp>
     <br>
     <br>😄 Hi there!
-I'm Hongjun Wu, a technical artist and ML researcher at Cornell Tech!<br>
+I'm Hongjun Wu, a technical artist and researcher at Cornell Tech!<br>
     <br>😍 Dog + Cat person!
 Love hamster and red panda too!!
 Actually anything cute can steal my heart!<br>
     <br>😉 I also work on many very (like...vary!) different things on the side!<br>
     <br>😆 Proficent in oversleeping(?), causing fire alarm(??), and commit unmergable broken conflicts(???).<br>